-With the few exceptions, the great majority of Nepali people live in well defined, specific geographic regions.
-Nepal is divide into three regions which are Himalayan region, Hilly region, and Terai region.
+With the few exceptions, the great majority in the People of Nepal live in well defined, specific geographic regions.
+Nepal is divide into three regions which are the Himalayan region, Hilly region, and Terai region.
 The Tibetan speaking Mongoloid people live in the high Himalayan region.
-It lies in the northern side with an alpine climate at the elevation of between 8848 m to 4800 m
+It lies on the northern side with an alpine climate at the elevation of between 8848 m to 4800 m.

-The fourth and most economically important geographical region is populated by various Indo-Aryan language speaking Mediterranean type people and some indigenous people like Tharus, Dhimal, Satar, Koche, Musahar, Meche and Dhangars.
-This region Is agriculturally most productive of all region.
-The climate of this region is tropical savanna with summer monsoon.
+The fourth and most economically important geographical region is populate by various Indo-Aryan language speaking Mediterranean type people and some indigenous people.
+They are Tharus, Dhimal, Satar, Koche, Musahar, Meche, and Dhangars.
+This region is agriculturally most productive of all-region.
+The climate of this region is tropical savana with summer monsoon.

 The people living near the north and south border have easy access to neighboring countries for trade and social intercourse.
 Likewise, the energetic middle hill people make some of the best soldiers in the world.
 They are from British, Indian and Nepal armies.
 A majority of the country’s administrative offices come from this region.